Skip to content

 How to use it

-Enter the total ingredient cost for the recipe, cooking energy cost (usually 30p-1 for most dishes), number of portions the recipe yields, and a takeaway equivalent price per plate.
+Enter the total ingredient cost for the recipe, the cooking energy cost (a small fraction of the ingredient cost for most dishes), the number of portions the recipe yields, and a takeaway equivalent price per plate.
+The tool returns home cost per plate, savings per meal versus takeaway, and an illustrative annual savings figure if the home meal replaced takeaway three times a week (3 × 52 = 156 meals per year).

 What the result means